Thomas Reed (British Army officer): Early life

 He was born in Dublin, the son of Thomas Reed of Dublin, by Eliza, daughter of Colonel Sir F. J. Buchanan.

 Reed entered the army as a cornet in the 12th Light Dragoons in 1813, was promoted lieutenant in 1815, and was with the regiment at the Battle of Waterloo.
 In 1834 he was made lieutenant-colonel of the 62nd Foot, a position he held for eighteen years.
 He was made brevet-colonel in 1841 and the following year aide-de-camp to the queen.
 Two years afterwards he was made a CB.

-First Anglo-Sikh war
+First Anglo-Sikh War

-During the First Sikh War, Reed's regiment formed part of the force which held Ferozepore under Sir John Hunter Littler.
+During the First Anglo-Sikh War, Reed's regiment formed part of the force which held Ferozepore under Sir John Hunter Littler.
 At the Battle of Ferozeshah in 1845 Reed commanded a brigade (including his own regiment) of Littler's division and was ordered to attack the strongest part of the Sikh entrenchments where there was a large number of heavy guns served with grape and canister.
 The attack was unsuccessful, with heavy losses, and Reed himself was slightly wounded.

 In 1852 Reed gave up the command of the 62nd and went on half-pay, employed as colonel on the staff at Birmingham.
 Promoted major-general in 1854, he went out the following year as General Officer Commanding the troops in Ceylon.